fusioncharts/dev_centre_docs/getting-started/aspnet/add-drill-down-using-aspnet.md

         Inherits System.Web.UI.Page
         Protected Sub Page_Load(sender As Object, e As EventArgs) Handles MyBase.Load ' This page demonstrates the ease of generating charts using FusionCharts.
-            ' For this chart, we've used a pre-defined DrillDownSSData.json (contained in /Data/ folder) ' Ideally, you would NOT use a physical data file.
+            ' For this chart, we've used a predefined DrillDownSSData.json (contained in /Data/ folder) ' Ideally, you would NOT use a physical data file.
 Instead you'll have ' your own ASP.NET scripts virtually relay the JSON / XML data document.
             ' For a head-start, we've kept this example very simple.